ABOUT THE JOURNAL

 Article length: Full Length Research Article length must be a minimum of 7 pages and a maximum of 15 pages

-Language: Article can be written in Indonesian and in English.
+Language: Article in English.

 Title: The title should identify the main issue of the paper.
 It should be accurate, unambiguous, specific, and comprehensive.
 The length of the title is exceed between 50 and 100 characters.